 The achievements can be work or non-work related and should usually include some examples from various stages in your life including your childhood.

-For full details on this career assessment exercise, see the Dream Career Finder.
-This includes a downloadable skills list you will need to complete the assessment.
+This is what my Dream Career Finder does.
+The Dream Career Finder includes a downloadable skills list you will need to complete the assessment.

 This type of assessment has proven to be very reliable with all types of people, even those who feel they have never been exposed to many fulfilling experiences in their life.